prashantRmishra/fullstackWithAngularAndSpringBoot/readme.md

 		// enable hence we will .disable() it as will not be using csrf tokens but we will be using jwt token. authorizeRequests().
-		antMatchers(HttpMethod.OPTIONS,"/**").permitAll().	// this will allow any url of option type to be Processed instead of blocking it. anyRequest().authenticated()
+		antMatchers(HttpMethod.OPTIONS,"/**").permitAll().	// this will allow any url of option type to be Processed instead of blocking it. anyRequest().
-        .and().
+        	authenticated().
+        	and().
         	httpBasic(); // and rest of the methods that is post,put,delete and get need to be authenticated using http basic authentication.
 	}
 }